 The order process can be described exactly based on the current tests in France.
 From the beginning of research through to order, internet users follow a shopping experience optimised by Google.
 By searching via the ‘Shopping’ tab or the shopping.google.fr page, users can see the products available under Shopping Actions (Buy with Google) – identified by a ‘Buy with Google’ tag.
 When users click on the item of their choice, they’re provided with a variety of information such as photos, price, seller’s name, product description and delivery conditions.
 Once the order has been placed, confirmation is sent to the seller, who takes care of the shipping.

 N.B. – Google will take care of customer service.

 For several months, Lengow has been working with Google France to enable merchants to send their product data feeds to Shopping Actions and manage orders through respective APIs.

-In France, Lengow enables users to publish and sell products on Shopping Actions.
+In France, Lengow enables users to publish and sell products on Shopping Actions (Buy with Google).
 If products are already sold via Google Shopping or online marketplaces via the Lengow platform, it’s much easier to perform the technical integration.
 Orders via shopping actions can be easily managed within the Lengow platform.

-If the Shopping Actions test is successful in France, we can expect many other European countries will follow, including the UK.
+If the Shopping Actions (Buy with Google) test is successful in France, we can expect many other European countries will follow, including the UK.
 Thanks to Lengow, dealers are prepared for this new, important sales channel.

 For further questions please contact our team: